01Term of the Deal

 TV contracts are a standard part of the industry.
 They shouldn't frighten you if you read them thoroughly and understand the requirements.
 If in doubt, have an attorney check them out.

-TV contracts used to be reserved for the top news anchors in the country's largest DMAs and at the networks.
+TV contracts used to be reserved for the top news anchors in the country's largest designated market areas (DMA) and at the networks.
 That's no longer the case.
 The market for experienced workers has become so competitive that stations are requiring most of their staff to sign contracts, even for those working behind the scenes.
 By knowing the seven basics of a TV contract before signing, you can be confident that the deal is right for you or better prepare yourself on how to negotiate for more.